Get Involved

 Waste prevention is essential in all aspects of life.
 The Environmental Protection Agency estimates that each person generates 4.9 pounds of waste every day.
-Preventing waste is a great way to help ASU achieve its Zero Waste goals.
+Preventing waste is a great way to help achieve ASU's Zero Waste goals.

 It is important to note that you do not have to become zero waste overnight.
 Taking small steps helps to build lasting behaviors that will generate a positive impact.
 Together we can make a difference.